 Advantages of Gauge Charts

 Let’s see why it is so popular!
 The reason is simple.
 Gauge Chart provides actionable insight more efficiently.
-Here we’ll see a short list containing the advantages of the chart.
+Here we’ll see a list containing the advantages of the chart.
 Using speedometers is a perfect decision if your goal is the following:

 Disadvantages of Gauge Charts

 There are many advantages, although there are some disadvantages also.
 Not recommended to use gauge charts if:

 - You can show more than two values.